AtishaRibeiro/lagartixa/posts/globe/text.md

 I was working on [a video](https://youtu.be/GxhLSzhGFWo?feature=shared) where I needed to visualise various locations across the former Soviet Union.
 The requirements were pretty straightforward:
-* Country borders
+1. Country border
-* Region borders (states, provinces, ...)
+1. Region borders (states, provinces, ...)
-* Looks nice when zoomed in
+1. Looks nice when zoomed in
-* No distortion
+1. No distortion
-* Be able to give countries different colours
+1. Be able to give countries different colours
-* No satellite imagery
+1. No satellite imagery

 Due to the USSR being so big, it is near impossible to have no visual distortion on a 2D map; think of the Mercator projection that has huge distortions towards the poles.
 The alternative is thus to just stay in the world of 3D.